kevinhuads/nlp-transcript-intelligence/README.md

 - Better management of summarisation models and task specific prompts.
 - Richer alignment strategies between speech and visual content.
 - Metadata export in formats suitable for search and indexing.
-- Web or desktop UI for running the pipeline and browsing results.
+- Extension of the Streamlit web UI and exploration of alternative UI frontends.
 - Performance optimisations, batching, and distributed processing.
 - More comprehensive logging, metrics, and monitoring.